JohanJomy/sundial/README.md

 ## Note

-Due to testing limitations during the hackathon day (i.e., cloudy sky and the sun setting by the time the project was complete), we couldn't test the app properly.
-Therefore, the calculate time function was iteratively improved for better accuracy throughout the development process.
-The final implementation incorporates advanced solar positioning algorithms that account for device orientation, geographic location, and sun elevation for the most precise time calculation possible.
+Due to testing limitations during the hackathon (cloudy weather and sunset before completion), the app could not be fully tested.
+The time calculation function can be refined for greater accuracy by incorporating advanced solar positioning algorithms that factor in device orientation, location, and sun elevation.
+Time constraints prevented this in the current version.